Protobothrops flavoviridis

 Growing to an average total length of 4–5 ft, with a maximum of 7.9 ft, this is the largest member of its genus.
 It is slenderly built and gracefully proportioned with a large head.
 The crown of the head is covered with small scales.
-P. flavorviridis has a light olive or brown ground color, overlaid with elongated dark green or brownish blotches.
+P. flavoviridis has a light olive or brown ground color, overlaid with elongated dark green or brownish blotches.
 The blotches have yellow edges, sometimes contain yellow spots, and frequently fuse to produce wavy stripes.
 The belly is whitish with dark coloring along the edges.